All clubs and organizations are open to NCC students, faculty, and staff.

 An opportunity for fans of Japanese animation to watch and talk about a variety of anime titles.
 For more information on this club please contact the club advisor, James Von Schilling email@example.com

 Art Connections Club

 Unites students with interest in art and artistic objectives.
 It gives art enthusiasts a place outside of class to receive critiques as well as artistic advice.
 A.C.C. will provide displaying opportunities to its members.
-For more information on this student club please contact the advisors Rachael Gorchov at firstname.lastname@example.org or Dustin Briggs at email@example.com.
+For more information on this student club please contact the advisor Rachael Gorchov at firstname.lastname@example.org.

 ASID (American Society of Interior Designers)

 The purpose of this organization is to promote interest in the profession of Interior Design, to unite Interior Designers within the organization, and to broaden the minds of designers through educational trips, films, lectures, and projects.
 For more information contact the advisor, Dan Ebner at email@example.com.

 "A.N.T.S" club provides support and advocacy for non traditional students.
 A non traditional student is defined as a student who is either working full time, a first generation college student, a student returning to college after five years or more, a single parent, a GED recipient and/or a student out of high school for more than five years.
 The club is open students, enrolled in six or more credit hours.
 For more information please contact club advisors Laura Nation at firstname.lastname@example.org, Demetrius Mullen at email@example.com or Geraldine Bunnion O’Dowd at firstname.lastname@example.org.